rubengardner/Restaurant_booking/README.md

     - For the final deployment to Heroku, I had to:
-        - Uncomment the PostgreSQL databse from my settings.py file.
-        - Set debug = False in my settings.py file.
+        - Set debug = False in the settings.py file.
         - Commit and push all files to GitHub
         - In Heroku, remove the DISABLE_COLLECTSTATIC config var.
         - In the deploy tab, go to the manual deploy sections and click deploy branch.

+## Known bugs
+- Cloudinary was utilized to deploy both the CSS file and the images.
+- Since the conventional method of using href="{% static 'css/style.css' %}" to load the CSS was not functional, a direct link to the CSS file was supplied.
+The same approach was taken for the media images.

-## 9. Credits
+## Credits
 * Media: All images are taken from Pexels
 * Code: Stack Overflow and W3Schools were frequently consulted for inspiration and to improve understanding of the implemented code.